Alongside our standard FM broadcast,

 Radio are no more expensive than non-HD Radios!
 You just have to make sure

 that official logo is on the faceplate.
-Here's a Sony and a Kenwood, each available for less than $120!
+Here's a Pioneer and a Kenwood, each available for less than $120!

 Automotive brands that offer or have publicly announced plans to include